 File Name and Notification Title Notification Description Notification Text ERR_NO_MORE_FORW Error page that is displayed when the appliance The request for the page <url></url> failed.
 ARDS No More Forwards has detected a forward loop between the Web Proxy and another proxy server on the network.
 The Web Proxy breaks the loop and displays this message to the client.
 The server address <hostname></hostname> may be invalid, or you may need to specify a port number to access this server.
 ERR_POLICY Block page that is displayed when the request Based on your organization's Access Policies, Policy: General is blocked by any policy setting. access to this web site <url></url> has been blocked.
-ERR_PROTOCOL Block page that is displayed when the request Based on your organization's Access Policies, Policy: Protocol is blocked based on the protocol used. this request has been blocked because the data transfer protocol " <protocol type=""></protocol> " is not allowed.
+ERR_PROTOCOL Block page that is displayed when the request Based on your organization's Access Policies, Policy: Protocol is blocked based on the protocol used. this request has been blocked because the data transfer protocol " protocol type>" is not allowed.
 ERR_PROXY_AUTH_RE QUIRED Notification page that is displayed when users must enter their authentication credentials to Authentication is required to access the Internet using this system.
 A valid user ID and Proxy Authorization Required continue.
 This is used for explicit transaction requests. password must be entered when prompted.
-ERR_PROXY_PREVENT MULTIPLE_LOGIN Block page that is displayed when someone tries to access the web using the same Based on your organization's policies, the request to access the Internet was denied Already Logged In From Another Machine username that is already authenticated with the Web Proxy on a different machine.
-This is used because this user ID has an active session from another IP address. when the User Session Restrictions global authentication option is enabled.
+ERR_PROXY_PREVENT MULTIPLE_LOGIN Block page that is displayed when someone tries to access the web using the same Based on your organization's policies, the request to access the Internet was denied Already Logged In From Another Machine username that is already authenticated with the because this user ID has an active session from another IP address.
+Amounce Machine when the User Session Restrictions global authentication option is enabled.
 If you want to login as a different user, click on the button below and enter a different a user name and password.
 ERR_PROXY_REDIRECT Redirection page.
 This request is being redirected.
 If this page Redirect does not automatically redirect, click here to proceed.
 ERR_PROXY_UNACKNO WLEDGED End-user acknowledgment page.
-For more information, see On-Box End-User Please acknowledge the following statements before accessing the Internet.
-Policy Acknowledgment For more information, see On-Box End-User Notification Pages, page 16-4.
-Your web transactions will be automatically monitored and processed to detect dangerous content and to enforce organization's policies.
+For more information, see On-Box End-User Notification Pages, page 17-4.
+Please acknowledge the following statements before accessing the Internet.
+Policy Acknowledgment Your web transactions will be automatically monitored and processed to detect dangerous content and to enforce organization's policies.
 By clicking the link below, you acknowledge this monitoring and accept that data about the sites you visit may be recorded.
 You will be periodically asked to acknowledge the presence of the monitoring system.
 You are responsible for following organization's polices on Internet access.
 Click here to accept this statement and access the Internet.